Comparison of Australian Credit Card Companies

 Choose a Credit Card Company:

-Commonwealth Bank credit cards – Commonwealth has the largest share of the financial market at 19.7%.
-It was founded in 1912 and has more then 700,000 shareholders and 38,000 employees.
+- Commonwealth Bank credit cards – Founded in 1912 and has more then 700,000 shareholders and 38,000 employees.
 They are one of the most popular banks in Australia, due in part to their large array of credit cards and a good rewards program.

-ANZ credit cards In 1835 the Bank of Australasia began in Sydney with another branch opening three years later in Melbourne.
+- ANZ credit cards – In 1835 the Bank of Australasia began in Sydney with another branch opening three years later in Melbourne.
 This bank would go on to become ANZ, one of the biggest credit card companies in Australia.
-In fact ANZ is one of the top fifty banks in the world and one of the largest companies in Australia and New Zealand.
-ANZ is well known for customer satisfaction which is probably why they have an 18.25% market share.
+In fact ANZ is one of the top* fifty banks in the world and one of the largest companies in Australia and New Zealand.

-Westpac credit cards – Starting in 1817 as the Bank of New South Wales, Westpac is Australia’s oldest bank.
+- Westpac credit cards – Starting in 1817 as the Bank of New South Wales, Westpac is Australia’s oldest bank.
 They became Westpac in 1982 after purchasing the Commercial Bank of Australia.
-They hold a 17.6% market share and are well known for the Altitude, Earth, and Singapore Airlines rewards schemes.
+They are well known for the Altitude, Earth, and Singapore Airlines rewards schemes.
 As of 18 November 2014, Earth and Singapore Airlines cards are no longer offered in the market.

-NAB credit cards – The National Australia Bank was borne out of a 1981 merger between the Commercial Banking Company of Sydney and the National Bank of Australasia Limited.
-The latter bank began in 1893.
-NAB is the 17th largest bank in the world by capitalism standards and has a 12.1 market share in Australia.
-One of their most popular offerings is the NAB Visa Mini credit card.
+- NAB credit cards – The National Australia Bank was born out of a 1981 merger between the Commercial Banking Company of Sydney and the National Bank of Australasia Limited.

 Each of the credit card companies listed here is unique, just as every credit card is unique.
 Once you have narrowed your search you should evaluate the company profiles and decide which one you trust with your finances.